 Carla Spacher is the founder of Carla’s Gluten Free Recipe Box, a multi award-winning gluten-free blog.
 She shares gluten-free recipes and information on living a gluten-free lifestyle on her membership site.
 Carla is the owner and President of Wilkins Publishers LLC, a publishing, marketing, and recipe development firm, freelance writer, cookbook author, and SEO (search engine optimization) specialist.
 She has developed gluten-free recipes for such esteemed manufacturers as KitchenAid and Breadman as well as others.

 She was Answers.com’s Gluten Free Expert Writer, a regular featured author in Natural Solutions magazine, contributor to Alternative Medicine magazine, and has been mentioned on such websites as Huffington Post US and CA, NEWS10 ABC, KATV ABC, WRCB-TV 3 NBC, KBS12 CBS, KS3324 NBC, Cosmopolitan, Redbook, and Yahoo News, to name a few.
 She has provided cooking lessons to groups such as Whole Foods Market in Fresno.

-Carla has provided services to gluten-free manufacturers in the fields of social media, graphic design, blog writing and management, and SEO (search engine optimization).
+Carla has provided services to gluten-free manufacturers in the fields of recipe development, social media, graphic design, blog writing and management, and SEO (search engine optimization).

 Mrs. Spacher appeared on KSEE24’s Central Valley Today (local NBC station) in late 2014 to teach the Fresno community how to make gluten free naan/flatbread and homemade Bisquick mix.

 She is a member of the Gluten Intolerance Group of North America, the National Association of Professional Women, Vitacost Customer Advisory Board, as well as a member of their new Consumer First Community, and formerly on Tom’s of Maine Advisory Panel and The Mills (General Mills) Advisory Panel.

 Due to the multiple requests she receives for gluten-free bread baking tips, Carla authored the ebook, Gluten-Free Bread Baking Defined, which was awarded Best Gluten Free eBook 2014.
 She hopes to include similar but updated information in her upcoming cookbook.

 Her site contains a variety of gluten-free recipes from everyday to gourmet.
 For those who have specific dietary needs, they visit the Recipe Index to discover categories such as dairy-free, soy-free, corn-free, yeast-free, sugar-free, vegan, vegetarian, desserts, and bread, as well as several others.